Malcolm Hicks

-Malcolm Hicks (born 19 October 1987) is a New Zealand long-distance runner.
+Malcolm Andrew Hicks (born 19 October 1987) is a New Zealand long-distance runner.
 In 2019, he competed in the men's marathon at the 2019 World Athletics Championships held in Doha, Qatar.
 He finished in 27th place.
+He also represented New Zealand at the Tokyo 2020 Olympics.

 Career

-In 2018, he finished in 18th place in the 2018 Berlin Marathon held in Berlin, Germany.
+In 2018, he finished in 18th place in the Berlin Marathon held in Berlin, Germany.

 In 2019, Hicks ran the Metro Group Marathon in Dusseldorf, Germany, where he was second in 2:13:51.
 Hicks' other marathon of the year was at the 2019 World Championships in Athletics in Doha, Qatar, where he finished 27th in 2:17:45.

 On 23 February 2020, Hicks ran the Seville Marathon held in Seville, Spain.
 He placed 22nd in a personal best time of 2:10:04.
 This performance qualified him to represent his country at the 2020 Tokyo Olympic Games men's marathon.

 On 8 August 2021, Hicks competed in the Tokyo Olympic Games Marathon along with compatriot Zane Robertson.
 Hicks was placed 64th in 2:23:12 and Robertson was 36th in 2:17:04, behind the winner Eliud Kipchoge.

+Hicks has retired from international competition, but continues to race nationally in New Zealand.
+In 2023, he won the Rotorua Marathon.

+Hicks is also a geotechnical engineer, graduating from the University of Canterbury in 2011 with a master's thesis on the analysis of wind turbine foundations using Multichannel Analysis of Surface Waves.